-Program Director: Associate professor Marwa Salah El-din El-Dahan
+Program Director: professor Marwa Salah El-din El-Dahan

-Signature:
+Signature: Marwa Salah

-Faculty Council Approval Date according to NARS 2017: 6/7/2022
+Last Faculty Council Approval Date according to NARS 2017: 20 /9/2023

-Attachment # 1 A. Comparison of Program Aims to Graduate Attributes
+A. Comparison of Program Aims to Graduate Attributes

-Program Aims Graduate Attributes (NARS) 1.
-Fulfill the needs of the local and regional market, and bear responsibilities at work place, in compliance with the pharmacy laws and legislations, and with the ethical and professional rules and the community values.
+Program Aims Graduate Attributes (NARS) Fulfill the needs of the local and regional market, and bear responsibilities at work place, in compliance with the pharmacy laws and legislations, and with the ethical and professional rules and the community values.
 1.1 Educate and counsel individuals and communities to participate in optimizing therapeutic outcomes and minimizing the incidence of illness of individuals and populations.
-2. and pharmaceutical products and participate in systems for dispensing, storing and distribution of medications. and authorities legally, professionally, and ethically respecting patients' rights.
+2. Handle safely and prudently chemicals and pharmaceutical products and participate in systems for dispensing, storing and distribution of medications.
+1.2 Practice and perform responsibilities and authorities legally, professionally, and ethically respecting patients' rights.
 3. Practice effectively the good manufacturing, good laboratory, and good safety principles to assure the quality of raw materials, procedures and pharmaceutical products.
 1.3 Utilize evidence-based data to deliver contemporary pharmaceutical products and pharmacy services.
-4. C co ra ai so Deliver patient care in hospital and community pharmacies; and promote ational, safe and effective use of medication and medical devices in pharmacy practice ettings.
+4. Deliver patient care in hospital and community pharmacies; and promote rational, safe and effective use of medication and medical devices in pharmacy practice settings.
 1.4 Assure the quality of pharmaceutical materials and products.
 5. Collaborate actively with other health care professionals in health education of the public, and in prevention and management of diseases, by providing drug information and preventive health care systems to the community.
 1.5 Apply integrated evidence-based pharmaceutical and clinical information in assessing the appropriateness, effectiveness, and safety of medications.
 6. Perform research at competitive level, using appropriate evidence-based methodologies, and in compliance with the academic standards.
 1.6 Contribute effectively in planning and conducting research using appropriate methodologies.